Vermont Spay Neuter Incentive Program Returns to VVSA!

 BEAT THE HEAT!
 Here a Snip, There a Snip, Everywhere a VSNIP in Vermont!

-The VT Spay Neuter Incentive Program aka "VSNIP" is under the administration of the VT Department for Children & Families, and administered by VT Volunteer Services for Animals Humane Society (VVSA).
-VSNIP is a low cost spay neuter assistance program for those on a specific state program or whose income is at or below 185% of federal poverty level to help spay and neuter their cats and dogs.
-The fact is that one cat and all her offspring, in seven years, has the potential to multiply to 420,000 offspring and dogs to 62,000!
-We know how important neutering an animal is to an overpopulation problem, and for the health of that animal who otherwise is more likely to develop certain forms of cancer later in life.
+The VT Spay Neuter Incentive Program (VSNIP) is under the administration of the VT Department for Children & Families, and administered by VT Volunteer Services for Animals Humane Society (VVSA).
+VSNIP is a low cost spay neuter assistance program for those on a specific state program or whose income is at or below 185% of federal poverty level.

 Based on the financial disclosure, the applicant will be approved or denied, and a voucher will be sent to the applicant.
 If approved, the applicant will proceed and schedule an appointment with one of VSNIP's participating veterinary offices.
 At the time of surgery, the client will provide the voucher and a co-payment of $27.00 per animal.
 If denied, they are provided with a list of low cost spay and neuter clinics held throughout the state.
 There is always a solution!